tinymce/tinymce-docs/getting-started/ui-customizations.md

 ### Themes

 TinyMCE comes with a beautiful theme out of the box called "modern".
-Enabled by default there's nothing you need to do to enable it and since you can easily customize the menubar and toolbar there's usually no need to edit it either.
+Enabled by default there's nothing you need to do to enable it and since you can easily customize the menubar and toolbar there's usually no need to edit the theme either.

 Although any developer can create their own themes it does require skill and a deeper knowledge of TinyMCE's API.
 It's beyond the scope of this Getting Started guide.